Annie Besant (1847-1933) – political reformer, women’s rights activist, theosophist and Indian nationalist.

 “And we, who lived around her (On H.P.B) , who in closest intimacy watched her day after day, we bear witness to the unselfish beauty of her life, the nobility of her character, and we lay at her feet our most reverent gratitude for knowledge gained, lives purified, strength developed.”

 Annie Besant, An Autobiography Chapter XIV

-As her interest in theosophy grew, her commitment to left wing politics declined and her membership of Socialist societies lapsed.
-Annie Besant later moved to India where she was active in the Theosophy movement and founded a school for boys in Varansai – The Central Hindu College.
+As her interest in theosophy grew, her commitment to left-wing politics declined and her membership of Socialist societies lapsed.
+Annie Besant later moved to India where she was active in the Theosophy movement and founded a school for boys in Varanasi – The Central Hindu College.